Miss Universe Sri Lanka: Miss Ceylon

 The first national beauty pageant in Sri Lanka, initially titled Miss Ceylon, began in 1953 with Manel Illangakoon of Colombo as its first titleholder, who subsequently represented the nation at the Miss World 1953 pageant, finishing as 3rd Runner-up.
 The contest is considered the oldest national pageant in Sri Lanka.

 The national pageant winner was typically crowned to represent the country at Miss World, with runners-up historically delegated to pageants like Miss Universe, Miss International, and Miss Asia Pacific International.
 Sri Lanka has one international winner from Miss Asia Pacific International, Rosy Senanayake in 1981, she was crowned the official winner in Kuala Lumpur, Malaysia.

 The first Miss Ceylon debuted at Miss Universe 1955 with Maureen Neliya Hingert where she placed 2nd Runner-Up.

 Miss Sri Lanka

 In 1973 Ceylon changed its name as Sri Lanka as permanent.
 In 1997 beauty pageant in Sri Lanka had separated and did not exist at Miss Universe until 2004 where Sri Lanka had no national franchise holder in that period.
 Shivanthini Dharmasiri is the last Miss Sri Lanka who represented the country at Miss Universe 1996.

 Miss Sri Lanka Universe

 In 2005 Sri Lanka Rozanne Dias competed at Miss Universe 2005 after eight years.
-Between 2005 to 2018 the pageant was under Mrs. Rosita Wickramasinghe, who served as the National Director for Miss Universe Sri Lanka.
+Between 2005 and 2018 the pageant was under Mrs. Rosita Wickramasinghe, who served as the National Director for Miss Universe Sri Lanka.
 Beginning in 2024, Nirmal Bandara took over the Miss Universe license in Sri Lanka as the National Director.